 X – product line, new components have been added, etc.

 Y – new feature(s) have been added

 Z – bug fixes, minor improvements, including the speed-related ones

 You might have heard to keep your BigPicture and BigGantt up to date.
 Yes, it’s better to have BigPicture 7.5 than BigPicture 6 when it comes to speed and functionalities, but there is a thing.
 If you’re particularly sensitive about software reliability and performance, keep in mind that the higher the ‘Z’, the more stable a version tends to be.
 For instance, 7.0.5 is likely fine-tuned compared to 7.0.0.
 This is because the second number represents new features and the third one stands for bug fixes and minor improvements, including the performance improvements that relate to the newly added features.
 Two weeks from a major release is usually enough for us to fix possible performance issues, if any at all.

-So if you are a Jira admin for a large organization with hundreds of BigPicture users and you are on, say BigPicture 7.0.12, and you’ve noticed BigPicture 7.1.0 available from Atlassian Marketplace, well, just please stay in touch with our support team if you notice anything.
+So if you are a Jira admin for a large organization with hundreds of BigPicture users and you are on, say, BigPicture 7.2.6, and you’ve noticed BigPicture 7.3.0, and even more so 8.0.0 available from Atlassian Marketplace, plan to spend more time in your test environment.